databendlabs/databend/website/blog/2023-01-04-databend-weekly-75.md

 Let's look back and see how Databend did in 2022.

-- Open Source: got 2,000+ stars, merged 2,400+ PRs, solved 1,900 issues.
+- Open source: got 2,000+ stars, merged 2,400+ PRs, and solved 1,900 issues.
-- Brand new data warehouse, which is planned as Lakehouse.
+- From data warehouse to lakehouse: Brand-new design with enhanced capabilities.
-- Rigorous testing, including SQL Logic Tests, SQLancer and <https://perf.databend.rs> .
+- Rigorous testing: SQL Logic Tests, SQLancer, and <https://perf.databend.rs>.
-- Growing with users and actively expanding our ecosystem, Databend and its surrounding projects have been recognised by a number of teams, including Kuaishou and SAP.
+- Building the ecosystem: More customers chose, trusted, and grew with Databend, including Kuaishou and SAP.
-- Built on top of Databend, we have launched Databend Cloud, the next generation big data analytics platform.
+- Databend Cloud: Built on top of Databend, the next big data analytics platform.

 We wish everyone a Happy New Year and look forward to engaging with you.